Rey-commits/Rey-commits/README.md

 ![citynights](https://user-images.githubusercontent.com/74803864/115126848-b57b4480-a004-11eb-951f-ea233d505a20.jpg)
 <!-- <h4><strong>Hello there, i'm <a href="insert_website_link" target="_blank" rel="noopener noreferrer">Reymond Mesuga</a></strong></h4> -->
 <h4><strong>Hello there, i'm Reymond Mesuga</strong></h4>
 <p>I'm a programmer and a physics student at <a href="https://www.pup.edu.ph/">PUP Manila</a>.
-I enjoy doing front-end app development on my free time as well as data analysis and A.I. projects.
 I am:</p>
 <ul>
   <li>Currently working on a research about the application of Deep Learning in the field of medical imaging and in the field of gravitation.</li>
-  <li>Currently growing my skills in Web/Software Development and Machine/Deep Learning.
-I mainly use React framework on most of my app projects and Python libraries for A.I. projects that are mostly focusing on prediction and classification. </li>
+  <li>Currently working on a research with my supervisor related to land cover change detection and artificial intelligence </li>
 </ul>
 <!-- <p><i>Please click my name to check my personal website.</i></p> -->